gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 Note that **we’re not cheating**.
 Since I started using `step` inside the effect, I added it to the dependencies.
 And that’s why the code runs correctly.

 The current behavior in this example is that changing the `step` restarts the interval — because it’s one of the dependencies.
 And in many cases, that is exactly what you want!
-There’s nothing wrong with tearing down an effect and setting it up anew, and we shouldn’t avoid that unless we have a good reason.
+There’s nothing wrong with tearing down an effect and setting it up a new, and we shouldn’t avoid that unless we have a good reason.

 However, let’s say we want the interval clock to not reset on changes to the `step`.
 How do we remove the `step` dependency from our effect?